Catosine/COMP551-Miniproject2/README.md

 ## Working Together
 1) Please update **any change** made (i.e. implement a new function) in this document.
-2) Please write comments for **any parts of codes** that may be confusing.
+2) Please write comments for any parts of codes that may be **confusing**.
-3) Please provide an estimated date of finishing coding.
+3) Please provide an estimated date of finishing coding of your part.
-4) Please explain **any tests** you run and its related result.
+4) Please explain **any tests** you run and its related results.
 It would be preferred if you could write some **report-level** sentences as explaination which could be used as parts of our writeup.

 ## Tasks
 1) **Bernoulli Naive Bayes** (w/o any external library).